shahfiqon/agentic-hiring-orchestrator/QUICKSTART.md

 **Issue**: Validation errors
 - Ensure job description is at least 50 characters
-- Ensure resume is at least 100 characters
+- Ensure resume field is not empty
 - Check that all required fields are filled

 ## Running in Production